If you’re in the restaurant industry, chances are you’re pretty familiar with point of sale (POS) systems. In fact, you might be a bit of an expert.

 But, when it comes to POS systems, there are some important distinctions to make: traditional systems, cloud-based systems, and hybrid systems.

-Traditional POS systems store data on-premise on local servers and run on a closed internal network.
+Traditional POS systems like the Micros POS store data on-premise on local servers and run on a closed internal network.
 This means that all of the POS hardware has to be set up in one place and can’t be moved.
 Just think about those clunky cash registers and receipt printers you’ve seen on a restaurant’s front desk.

 There was a big shift in the early 2000s.
 Cloud-based servers made it possible for POS systems to connect to the Internet and POS systems become mobile.
 Similar to the way banking apps allow you to access your accounts online, a cloud-based POS allows staff to serve customers and process transactions from anywhere in the venue.